mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 > Notes:
 >
-> If `enable_bucket`, data preprocessing is generally unnecessary but MindSpore will recompile for each bucket size in graph mode.
+> 1. If `enable_bucket`, data preprocessing is generally unnecessary but MindSpore will recompile for each bucket size in graph mode.
->
-> When `enable_bucket ` is set to `false` as in the examples below,  please enable `random_crop` for each `datasets.subsets`.
-The scripts will crop or resize the images to the target resolution `resolution`.
+> 2. If `enable_bucket` is set to `false` as in the example above, please enable `random_crop` for each `datasets.subsets`.
+The scripts will crop or resize the images to the target `resolution`.
+Otherwise you need to preprocess your datasets with the same sizes in advance.
->
-> Again, refer to kohya's [Config Readme](https://github.com/kohya-ss/sd-scripts/blob/main/docs/config_README-en.md) and  [Common Learning Guide](https://github.com/kohya-ss/sd-scripts/blob/main/docs/train_README-zh.md)  for detailed configuration settings.
+> 3. Again, please refer to kohya's [Config Readme](https://github.com/kohya-ss/sd-scripts/blob/main/docs/config_README-en.md) and  [Common Learning Guide](https://github.com/kohya-ss/sd-scripts/blob/main/docs/train_README-zh.md)  for detailed configuration settings and explanations.

 ### Training

-Choose a dataset config pattern and prepare the toml file as [prepare learning data](#Prepare learning data).
-The environment variable `pretrainedModel` could be sdxl model name from the hugging face hub or a local checkpoint path with `.safetensor`.
-Here we use the fine-tuning method pattern as below, save the config as `dataset_config_finetune.toml`, and use weights from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main).
+Choose a dataset config pattern and prepare the toml file as [prepare learning data](#prepare-learning-data).
+Here we use the fine-tuning method pattern as above and save the config as `dataset_config_finetune.toml`.

+The environment variable `pretrainedModel` could be model name of sdxl from the hugging face, such as [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main), or a local checkpoint path in `.safetensor` format.

 ```bash
 $pretrainedModel = "path_to/sd_xl_base_1.0.safetensors"